Welcome to Kauwi-marnirla–Field River, Adelaide’s newest conservation park

 “I started in Coorong National Park working on threatened coastal species, which sparked my passion for working with National Parks and Wildlife Service.
 In 2021 after a short time working with New South Wales National Parks, I relocated back to Adelaide and have since managed a number of parks across Adelaide’s south, including Glenthorne and Onkaparinga River.
 In 2025, I moved into my current role as Restoration Ecologist for Kauwi-marnirla, leading ecological restoration projects and supporting programs across the region.”

 “The park was proclaimed in November 2024 after the state government acquired privately owned land, as well as land managed by the Department for Infrastructure and Transport, with a vision protect the area under the National Parks and Wildlife Act.
-Since 2022, Green Adelaide has led early weed control and community engagement.
-A draft management plan is expected by the end of 2025.”
+Since 2022, Green Adelaide has led early weed control and community engagement.”

 What is the history of this park?